Make your patchy and dull lawn lush, green, and thick with our effective and easy-to-make Homemade Lawn Fertilizers!

 Wondering if Earthworms Improve the Soil?
 Click here

 Recipe with Club Soda

-- In a bottle, mix one can of club soda, one can of beer (12 oz), half-a-cup each of ammonia, mouthwash and liquid dishwashing soap.
-Spray it using a hose sprayer, once every three weeks.
+- In a bottle, mix one can of club soda, one can of beer (12 oz), and half a cup each of ammonia, mouthwash, and liquid dishwashing soap.
+Spray it using a hose sprayer once every three weeks.
 Read the recipe in detail here.